 Do not enter the studio unless it is an emergency.

 I have spent many years perfecting my class lesson plans and how to engage a student in just the right manner at just the right time.
 Opening the door to take something from your child, to find out if they are feeling okay, or to check in when you might hear something is very disruptive to me, your child and the other children in the class.
 It can take me twice the amount of time to get them back on track after an interruption.
 If I need you I will come and get you, ALWAYS!

 Teach your child to let their teacher know if they have to go to the bathroom.

 Checking on your child when you think they might need to go to the bathroom or having them ask you through the window is yet another distraction.
 Please teach them that they can ask me if they need to go.
 This might need to be a conversation everyday so that they understand how to ask.
 Stop me before class to point out to your child “You can let Ms Emily know if you have to use the potty, Okay?
 Even better, be sure they do it before class so there is nothing to worry about.

 Relax and enjoy your break, read a book, play with your other children, catch up with a friend, do some work, or get a coffee.

-With 12 plus years of teaching experience you can rest assured that your child is being taken care of by one of the best teachers in the Valley!
+We have many years of teaching experience so you can rest assured that your child is being taken care of by one of the best teachers in the Valley!
 Please take the time for yourself knowing that your child is receiving quality dance education and having fun while doing it!